reetmitra/tp/docs/UserGuide.md

   since it does not conform to NUS course code format).
 Nevertheless, if you enter such a course code as input, the program will allow you to bypass the validation by adding `f/` to the end of the command.

-  Note that `f/` must come at the end, or immediately before a tag.
-For example, `add f/ n/Alice …` is allowed, but `add n/ f/ Alice …` is not allowed.
+* Note that `f/` must come at the end, or immediately before a tag.
+For example, `add f/ n/Alice e/alice@gmail.com r/STUDENT c/CS2103T` is allowed,
+but `add n/ f/ Alice …` or `add n/Alice e/ f/alice@gmail.com`is not allowed.

 #### Editing a contact: `edit`